 Eligible securities for collateralization of deposits are defined by the Public Funds Collateral Act.
 For pledged securities, the market value of the principal portion of collateral pledged for deposits must at all times be equal to or greater than 102 percent (102%) of the total amount of deposits plus any accrued interest, less the insurance amount provided by the Federal Deposit Insurance Corporation ("FDIC").
 For certificates of deposit or other forms of deposit, the Corporation may accept a letter of credit issued by a U.S. Agency or Instrumentality.
-The value of the letter of credit must be equal to or greater than 100 percent (100%) of the total amount of deposits plus any accrued interest.
+The value of the letter of credit must be equal to or greater than 100 percent (100%) of the total amount of deposits plus any accrued interest, less the insurance amount provided by the FDIC.